-August 31st is International Overdose Awareness Day, the perfect time to understand that the opioid crisis affects people from all walks of life and backgrounds.
+August 31st is International Overdose Awareness Day.
+This is the perfect time to understand that the opioid crisis affects people from all walks of life and backgrounds.

 Every day, more than 130 people die from opioid overdose.
-Opioid overdose has now surpassed auto crashes as a leading cause of death for Americans.
-But it doesn’t have to be this way.
-Most of these deaths are preventable.
+Opioid overdose has now surpassed automobile crashes as a leading cause of death for Americans.
+In order to change this, we need to recognize that it doesn’t have to be this way.
+Most opioid overdose deaths are preventable.

-What stops people from getting the help they need?
-Stigma and shame surrounding addiction keep us from addressing this epidemic like we do other public health issues, such as healthy eating and cold prevention.
-Fighting addiction stigma begins with education and understanding.
-Here are four quick facts about opioid addiction:
+If that’s the case, what is stopping people from getting the help they need?
+For the most part, it’s the stigma and shame surrounding addiction that keep us from addressing this epidemic.
+Other public health issues, such as healthy eating and cold prevention, don’t have the same struggle with public perception.
+We have to fight addiction stigma in order to make a real impact in combatting the opioid epidemic.
+This fight begins with education and understanding, so here are four quick facts about opioid addiction:

 When someone you love is struggling with addiction, it’s easy to wonder why they can’t just stop.
 Especially if you’ve personally tried drugs or alcohol and not been affected by them too much.
 Both the American Medical Association and the American Society of Addiction Medicine define addiction as a chronic disease that changes the brain, affected by behavioral, environmental, and biological factors.

 The good news about this?
 Like any other medical ailment, treatment is available for all addiction, including opioid addiction.
 Workit Health offers medication & online therapy to make recovery from opioid addiction less painful than traditional systems of care.
 Learn more about how our programs work.

 2. Prescription opioid painkillers are commonly used and create risk for addiction.